getify/You-Dont-Know-JS/scope & closures/ch3.md

 As you can see, `err` exists only in the `catch` clause, and throws an error when you try to reference it elsewhere.

-**Note:** While this behavior has been specified and true of practically all standard JS environments (except perhaps old-n-busted IE), many linters seem to still complain if you have two or more `catch` clauses in the same scope which each declare their error variable with the same identifier name.
+**Note:** While this behavior has been specified and true of practically all standard JS environments (except perhaps old IE), many linters seem to still complain if you have two or more `catch` clauses in the same scope which each declare their error variable with the same identifier name.
 This is not actually a re-definition, since the variables are safely block-scoped, but the linters still seem to, annoyingly, complain about this fact.

 To avoid these unnecessary warnings, some devs will name their `catch` variables `err1`, `err2`, etc. Other devs will simply turn off the linting check for duplicate variable names.